ampolic/blockable/README.md

 python -m blockable [source]
 ```

 Where source is your blockable directory.
-You may also make use of the -O parameter which allows you to set where the html will be outputted.
+You may also make use of the second optional destination parameter to set where the html will be outputted.